jungwon90/flag-red/README.md

 ## Project Proposal

+### Background Stroy
+I think we can all agree that 2020 has been emotionally exhausting for everyone.
+For me and my family, it was a rough sheltering inside the house, not only from Covid19 but also from the California wildfires.
+Not being able to open the windows and the thought of not knowing if it was safe to go outside became the daily norm.
+From this experience alone, it inspired me to create an application called Flag Red.
+Flag Red is an application that shows real-time air qualities, active wildfires and soil conditions on the map.

 ### Why do we need Flag Red?

 - We want to be your safeguard from air pollution.